Vanishing conditions on Weyl tensor for Einstein-type manifolds: Introduction

 \begin{corollary} Let $(M^n,\,g,\,f)$, $n\geq4$, be a static triple satisfying \eqref{staticcosmnull} with zero radial Weyl curvature and fourth-order divergence free Weyl tensor.
 In case $f$ is proper, there are no multiple black holes in $(M, g)$. \end{corollary}

 The static spacetime $(M,\,g)$ has no multiple black holes when its horizon $f^{-1}(0)=\partial M$ is connected.
-Moreover, we can assume the static triple $(M,\,g)$ is connected and complete up to the boundary in such way that $g$ and $f$ extend smoothly to the boundary $\partial M$.
+Moreover, we can assume the static triple $(M,\,g,\,f)$ is connected and complete up to the boundary in such way that $g$ and $f$ extend smoothly to the boundary $\partial M$.

-Existence and multiplicity of black holes are a big deal in general relativity (cf. \cite{anderson,hwang,israel} and the references therein).
-It is well known that the Schwarzschild metric is a non trivial example of a static vacuum spacetime with harmonic curvature in all dimensions (cf. \cite{santos}).
+Uniqueness and multiplicity of black holes are a big deal in general relativity (cf. \cite{anderson,hwang,israel} and the references therein).
+It is well known that the Schwarzschild metric (a standard model for a static black hole) is a non trivial example of a static vacuum spacetime with harmonic curvature in all dimensions (cf. \cite{santos}).
 However, this is not the only example.

 \begin{example} This is a very important example, we can find an analysis of the following metric in \cite{besse}, page 271.

 Let $(\Sigma,\, g_{\Sigma})$ be any compact $(n - 1)$-dimensional Einstein manifold with $Ric_{\Sigma} = (n-2)g_{\Sigma}$, and the warped product metric is determined by where